Maryum97/My_README_Generator_2021/README.md

 ✏️ NA

 ## Credits
-I would like to credit the following:
+💐 I would like to credit the following:
 1) W3Schools;
 2) Stack-Overflow;
 3) YouTube.com;

 ## Questions
-✋ undefined<br />
+✋ If you have any questions, contact me directly using the contact information I have provided below.<br />
 <br />
 :octocat: Find me on GitHub: [Maryum97](https://github.com/Maryum97)<br />
 <br />